Álvaro Fernández (footballer, born 1998)

-Álvaro Fernández Llorente (born 13 April 1998) is a Spanish professional footballer who plays as a goalkeeper for RCD Espanyol, on loan from SD Huesca, and the Spain national team.
+Álvaro Fernández Llorente (born 13 April 1998), sometimes referred to as Álvaro Ferllo, is a Spanish professional footballer who plays as a goalkeeper for La Liga club Sevilla.

 Club career

 Born in Arnedo, La Rioja, Fernández was invited to play for Real Sociedad in several youth tournaments before signing for CA Osasuna aged 15.
 He made his senior debut with the reserves on 12 April 2015, starting in a 1–1 away draw against CD Izarra in the Tercera División.

 On 25 September 2016 Fernández made his La Liga debut, coming on as a second-half substitute for the injured Mario Fernández in a 3–1 loss at Villarreal CF. It was his maiden appearance for the Osasuna first team, which suffered relegation as dead last.

 On 11 July 2017, Fernández signed a three-year deal with Ligue 1 side AS Monaco FC.
 After only appearing with the reserve team, he returned to Spain on 7 August 2018, after agreeing to a one-year loan deal with Extremadura UD.

 On 29 June 2019, Fernández left Monaco and agreed to a three-year contract with SD Huesca, newly relegated to the second division.
+He was a regular starter during the season as the club returned to the top tier at first attempt.

-On 17 August 2021, Premier League club Brentford announced the signing of Fernandez on a one year loan-deal, with the option to make the move permanent at the end of the 2021–22 season.
+On 17 August 2021, Premier League club Brentford announced the signing of Fernández on a one year loan-deal, with the option to make the move permanent at the end of the 2021–22 season.
 On 31 August of the following year, he moved to RCD Espanyol in the top tier, also in a temporary deal.

+On 13 August 2024, Fernández signed a one-year contract with Sevilla FC in the top tier.